mattwamoto/Afiax-Employee-handbook/guides/it/vpn/README.md

-## Connecting to Made Tech - VPN
+## Connecting to Afiax Connected Healthcare - VPN

-This is a guide to connect to the Made Tech Virtual Private Network (VPN).
+This is a guide to connect to the Afiax Connected Healthcare Virtual Private Network (VPN).

 - [Link to VPN instructions](https://drive.google.com/drive/folders/14w3BXtsrgUqRmJ73QFhGXiCo3ufjvMmI)